JoeBalduz/Arduino-Differential-Drive-Robot/README.md

 the select button is pressed to begin its movement.
 Once it makes half of the S shape, it will stop and wait for another select press.
 When it is pressed the second time, the robot will complete the S shape.
 The entire S shape will be completed in the time specified by
 PARAM_Y.

+# WallDistance
+The files in this folder are used to make the robot move a given distance away from a wall.
+The parameter desiredDistance can be changed to anything from 2-10 inches since only the front short distance sensor is being used.
+When the program starts, the robot will either move away or towards a wall to position itself whatever distance was given away from the wall.
+If the robot overshoots the desired distance, it will correct itself thanks to PID control.
+For this program to work correctly, the robot must have fully charged batteries, otherwise the sensors will return incorrect readings.